-- A temperature of 38°C or over and/or shivering. - Bleeding or bruising, e.g. blood in their urine, bowel motion or sputum (spit), bleeding gums or a nosebleed. - Nausea or vomiting that prevents them from eating or drinking or taking their normal medications. - Diarrhoea, stomach cramps or severe constipation. - Coughing or shortness of breath. - · A new rash, reddening of the skin or itching. - A headache that won't go away, confusion or blurry vision. - · A new pain or soreness anywhere. - A cut or injury. - · Pain, swelling, redness or pus anywhere on their body. - · Exposure to chicken pox, measles or similar infectious diseases.
+- A temperature of 38°C or over and/or shivering. - Bleeding or bruising, e.g. blood in their urine, bowel motion or sputum (spit), bleeding gums or a nosebleed. - Nausea or vomiting that prevents them from eating or drinking or taking their normal medications. - Diarrhoea, stomach cramps or severe constipation. - Coughing or shortness of breath. - A new rash, reddening of the skin or itching. - A headache that won't go away, confusion or blurry vision. - A new pain or soreness anywhere. - A cut or injury. - Pain, swelling, redness or pus anywhere on their body. - Exposure to chicken pox, measles or similar infectious diseases.

-their health care team as they may need to have support with eating and drinking, or may require stronger pain relief.
+have support with eating and drinking, or may require stronger pain relief.